 Make sure your dog has ready access to clean, unfrozen water.
 Don’t let him drink from puddles, which may be contaminated by the various ice melts and/or antifreeze from cars, and clean up any of your own antifreeze spills immediately.
 The sweet taste of the ethylene glycol in antifreeze is attractive to animals, including dogs, but it is very poisonous.
 As above, if you think your dog has ingested antifreeze, contact your veterinarian immediately.

-While out on a walk, be it a country field, city sidewalk or just playing in the yard, keep an eye on your pooch and his behavior.
+While out on a winter walk, be it a country field, city sidewalk or just playing in the yard, keep an eye on your pooch and his behavior.
 You know him best.
 Is he acting normal?
 You can likely keep walking or playing.
 When he starts acting differently— holding up one or more paws, shivering, seeking shelter or trying to burrow into the snow— it’s time to go in!

 Finally, remember that sometimes it’s just too cold to be outside.
 It’s not worth the risk of frostbite or hypothermia.
 Maybe you can duck out so your pooch can potty, but you can find ways to expend his energy indoors.

 Has your dog had a wellness visit lately?
 One of our veterinarians can help determine if there are any medical problems that may hinder your dog from fully enjoying the outdoors this winter.
 For your convenience, Ann Arbor Animal Hospital is open to serve you seven days a week, and for emergencies, our ER is always open.